A Bill to require certain authorities to maintain a register of the destination of recycled materials; and for connected purposes.

 1 May 2012

-The Waste Recycling (End Use Register) Bill would require certain public authorities involved in waste and recycling to keep a register showing where recycled materials end up.
-It aims to improve transparency and accountability by tracking the ultimate destinations of recycled materials and ensuring they are used or disposed of responsibly; it may include related duties to collect and share information to support policy and enforcement.
+The Waste Recycling (End Use Register) Bill would require certain public authorities to keep a register showing where recycled materials end up after processing.
+By tracking end destinations, it aims to improve transparency and accountability in the recycling system, particularly for authorities involved in the collection and handling of waste.

 Generated 21 February 2026